ISSF Olympic skeet: History

-Mixed-Gender to Separate Events
+Mixed-gender to separate events

 From the introduction of the sport to the Olympics in 1968 to 1992, the sport was mixed-gender.
-In 1992, the first female, Zhang Shan from China, won the gold medal.
-However, women did not compete at the 1996 Olympics in Skeet Shooting, and since 2000, women have competed in a separate event.
+In 1992, the first woman, Zhang Shan from China, won the gold medal.
+However, women were barred from competing at the 1996 Olympics in skeet shooting, and since 2000, women have competed in a separate event.
 A decision to separate men's and women's skeet shooting had been made in December 1991, and in April 1992 the International Shooting Sport Federation decided to eliminate women from both trap and skeet due to a lack of competitors.
 According to the Federation, the decision was taken "to allow more places for well-qualified men;" trap and skeet events had used a quota system since 1952, which stated no country could field more than two competitors of any gender, and the 1988 Olympic games eliminated the per-country quotas in favor of limiting both events to the top six women and top 48-52 men.
 All Olympic games since 2000 have maintained separate events for men and women and beginning in Tokyo 2020, a mixed team event.